-The Nurture lead and Headteacher will keep a record of all reported incidents to help identify pupils whose behaviour may indicate potential mental health or safeguarding problems.
+The class teacher with support from the SENCO will keep a record of all reported incidents to help identify pupils whose behaviour may indicate potential mental health or safeguarding problems.
 All staff will be alert to changes in a pupil's behaviour that could indicate they need help or protection.

 Support, such as targeted discussions with pupils, a phone call with parents, and inquiries into circumstances outside of school by the DSL, will be provided alongside the use of sanctions to prevent the misbehaviour recurring.
-After an initial incident of negative behaviour, sanctions will be considered, with staff using their professional judgement and experience to determine what is appropriate and reasonable.
+After an initial incident of negative behaviour, the following sanctions will be considered, with staff using their professional judgement and experience to determine what is appropriate and reasonable.

 Sanctions must only be made by a member of staff who has been authorised by the Headteacher.
 In the first instance, misbehaviour should be dealt with by the teacher on the spot.
-If a student's attitude and behaviour lead a member of staff to believe that he/she has the potential to cause major disruption the teacher should refer him/her to the Team Lead.
+If a student's attitude and behaviour lead a member of staff to believe that he/she has the potential to cause major disruption the teacher should refer him/her to the Team/Phase Lead.